Xuande Emperor: Zhu Gaoxu rebellion

 Zhu Gaoxu challenged his nephew's accession, but unlike the Yongle Emperor's usurpation, he was unsuccessful in his attempt.
 Zhu Gaoxu was favored by the Yongle Emperor due to his military prowess.
 He proved to be a capable and energetic commander during the civil war of 1399–1402, but his arrogance and contempt towards his older brother, the Hongxi Emperor, caused tension.
 Zhu Gaoxu became bitter when he was not named as a successor in 1404.
 His disobedience eventually led to his banishment to the backwater city of Le'an in Qingzhou prefecture, Shandong.
-Believing that he was the rightful heir to the throne in 1424, instead of his ailing older brother, he began plotting a coup after his brother's death.
+Believing that he was the rightful heir to the throne in 1424, instead of his ailing brother, he began plotting a coup after his brother's death.
 Shortly after the Xuande Emperor's ascension to the throne on 2 September 1425, Zhu Gaoxu attempted to follow in the footsteps of the Yongle Emperor by rebelling against the Emperor.
 He accused the Xuande Emperor of abusing his power by appointing individuals with noble titles to civil offices and appointing unworthy individuals.
 Underestimating his young nephew as a formidable opponent, he also failed to recognize the strength of the government, which had functioned effectively during the Yongle Emperor's extended absences on campaigns in Mongolia.
 Furthermore, he did not consider the significant decrease in the princes' influence that the Yongle Emperor had achieved.
-As a result, he was in a much weaker position than the Yongle Emperor had been in 1399.
+He was therefore in a much weaker position than his father had been in 1399.

 The Emperor initially hesitated, but eventually succumbed to pressure from Grand Secretary Yang Rong and other advisors, ultimately taking personal command of the punitive expedition on 9 September.
 A vanguard of 20,000 soldiers, led by the experienced general Xue Lu (1358–1430), laid siege to Le'an on 21 September.
 Despite the defenders' refusal to surrender, the imperial army successfully captured the city the following day.
 Zhu Gaoxu was subsequently brought to Beijing, demoted to a common subject, and ultimately tortured to death.
 In addition, over 600 of his followers were executed, while another 2,200 were deported to the border.
 An investigation revealed that other relatives of the Emperor, including Zhu Gaoxu's brother Zhu Gaosui, were also involved in the rebellion, but they were not punished in order to preserve the prestige of the imperial family.

-Administration
+Government and administration

 Grand secretaries, ministers, and eunuchs

-The grand secretaries during the reign of the Xuande Emperor, from 1425 to 1435: